Message brokers#

 • Logging tags – Tags are assigned to logs when the latter are imported by the logging service.
 They simplify search for the required logs.
 Tags can only be set when the Enable logging checkbox is checked.

-• RabbitMQ user password.
+• User password (for RabbitMQ only).
 It can be set manually or generated automatically.

 4. Set the advanced settings, if necessary.
 Click advanced settings and enter the settings and their values.